Good project preparation maximizes financial viability/bankability

 In an effort to unpack the issues that result in this “gap” and to highlight the work of many who are trying to fill the “gap”, Sustainable Energy for All (SEforALL) and Power Africa recently co-hosted a webinar series to offer useful and actionable steps for project developers, advisors and other stakeholders.
 Featuring a panel of government and private businesses experts, this panel shared with others on how best to incorporate more robust project development strategies.

-Here are a few key takeaways from the recent webinar, along with highlights from the experts who presented:
+Here are a few key takeaways from this webinar, along with highlights from the experts who presented:

 1. Multilateral donor-based clean energy financing vehicles exist to help advise businesses and countries on how to best prepare for projects.
 Both the Private Financing Advisory Networks’ (PFAN) Clean Energy Investment Accelerator, and the African-EU Renewable Energy Cooperation Program’s Finance Catalyst team are resources that help provide low-risk, low overhead networking models connecting small-and-medium scale businesses to private finance opportunities, and help provide necessary technical assistance to help entrepreneurs bring their concepts to “bankability”, attract financing at the right stages of development and help to “bridge the financing gap” for those small and medium sized projects.